What can relationship therapy help with?

 All relationships go through difficult times & in this fast paced world, it is so easy for us to become disconnected from the people who are most important to us.
 Relationship therapy offers you a way to reconnect & to work through the problems that have arisen between you & your loved one in a safe, non-judgmental & unbiased environment.

 It may sound strange, but it is often the case that one of the hardest things to do in an established relationship is to really listen to what our loved one is saying.
 This is because we are often personally invested in them either seeing things, or feeling, a certain way.
-All too easily we put our own spin on their words, mistakenly take offense because of an earlier upset that we didn’t address with them at the time, or skirt over what they’ve said because we worry that if we stay with it, we may be ultimately blamed for how it is they are feeling.
+All too easily we put our own spin on their words, mistakenly take offence because of an earlier upset that we didn’t address with them at the time, or skirt over what they’ve said because we worry that if we stay with it, we may be ultimately blamed for how it is they are feeling.
 And so the distance between us grows.

 Therapy can help to bridge this gap.
 You’ll be encouraged to think honestly & openly about your relationship: the joys & the pains, what works for you, what doesn’t & what you both need to happen, so that things between you can improve.